AlexHelsing/Seeed-Sentinel-Security-System/README.md

 Description:
-Our project aims to create a thief detection system using various sensors, including a PIR sensor, a speaker, an LED, a microphone, a joystick, and a keypad sign-in.
+Our project aims to create a SeeedSentinel system using various sensors, including a PIR sensor, a speaker, an LED, a microphone, a joystick, and a keypad sign-in.
 The system is designed to provide an added layer of security for homes or businesses, allowing individuals to feel more secure and protected from potential burglaries or break-ins.
 When the door is opened, the person has a certain amount of time to deactivate the alarm on the WIO